Meyer Burger extends bridge facility

 Letzte Top-Ranking Nachrichten

-Börse aktuell - Live TickerZoll-Gerüchte und deutsches Fiskalpaket: ATX schließt mit deutlichen Gewinnen -- DAX letztlich kräftig gestiegen -- US-Indizes schließen klar im Plus -- Asiatische Indizes zum Handelsende freundlich
+Börse aktuell - Live TickerATX schließlich fester -- DAX schließt erstmals über 23.400 Punkten -- Wall Street beendet Handel tiefer -- Asiatische Indizes letztlich in Grün

-Der heimische und der deutsche Aktienmarkt bewegten sich am Mittwoch deutlich im Plus.
-Die Wall Street zeigte sich fester.
-Zur Wochenmitte ging es an den wichtigsten Märkten in Asien bergauf.
+Der heimische Aktienmarkt notierte am Donnerstag im Plus.
+Der deutsche Aktienmarkt hat sich erneut auf Rekordjagd begeben.
+An der Wall Street verloren Anleger den Mut.
+Am Donnerstag ging es an den wichtigsten Märkten in Asien bergauf.